Hubert Trościanka: Career

-World U20 Record
+World U20 record

-Competing at the 2025 European Athletics U20 Championships in Tampere, Finland, he took an early lead with a lifetime best of 10.74 seconds in the 100 metres.
-He briefly lost the lead on the first day after the high jump to Dutchman Luuk Pelkmans before regaining it at the end of the first day with a run of 46.21 seconds for the 400 metres to break the world U20 best by a decathlete, previously held by Australia’s Ashley Moloney.
+He had to recover from knee surgery to repair his meniscus, after suffering the injury in late 2024.
+Competing at the 2025 European Athletics U20 Championships in Tampere, Finland, in August 2025, he took an early lead with a lifetime best of 10.74 seconds in the 100 metres.
+He briefly lost the lead on the first day after the high jump to Dutchman Luuk Pelkmans before regaining it at the end of the first day with a run of 46.21 seconds for the 400 metres to break the world U20 best by a decathlete, previously held by Australia's Ashley Moloney.
 Pelkmans regained the lead after the discus throw, but there remained only 16 points between the top-two athletes as the event moved to its final three disciplines.
 He regained the lead after clearing a personal best 4.80 metres in the pole vault.
-He then won the javelin javelin with a championship best of 68.87m, and ran 4:28.59 for the 1500 metres.
+He then won the javelin with a championship best of 68.87m, and ran 4:28.59 for the 1500 metres.
 He ended the competition with the under-20 world record in the decathlon with 8514 points, breaking the previous best mark set by Niklas Kaul.
-In September 2025, he was nominated for the European Athletics male rising star award.
+In September 2025, he won the European Athletics male rising star award.

+In Wrocław in January 2026, Trościanka achieved indoor personal bests of 13.93m in the shot put and 7.25m in the long jump.
+Unfortunately, Trościanka tore his left Achilles tendon competing in the long jump the 2026 Polish Indoor Championships.

+Personal life

+From Szprotawa, his father Daniel's parents, Roman and Grazyna, were canoe and basketball athletes and longtime PE teachers, and his mother trained in the discus and shot put at local athletics club Uczniak Szprotawa, where Hubert joined at the age of ten years-old.